Ashcroft v. Free Speech Coalition: The PROTECT Act

 Following the Supreme Court's decision in April 2002, and until April 2003, Congress had made several attempts to revise the CPPA, including announcements by then-Attorney General John Ashcroft that he was drafting new legislation in tandem with Congress to improve prohibitions on computer-generated child pornography.
 Ernest Allen, then-president and CEO of the National Center for Missing and Exploited Children stated in response to the decision that "[its] decision will result in the proliferation of child pornography in America, unlike anything we have seen in more than 20 years", as part of the advocacy for new legislation.

 Between April 2002 and April 2003, Congress attempted to override the Supreme Court's decisions using numerous bills, including the Child Obscenity and Pornography Prevention Act of 2002 (introduced on April 30, 2002, and which passed the House in October 2002 but did not pass the Senate) and the Child Obscenity and Pornography Prevention Act of 2003 (which was eventually incorporated into the PROTECT Act of 2003).
 On April 30, 2003, President George W. Bush signed the PROTECT Act of 2003 into law.

 Legacy

 The court's decision was cited by Jeff Trexler of Comic Book Legal Defense Fund in reference to Texas Senate Bill 20, stating that the law, which creates new criminal offenses for those who possess, promote, or view visual material deemed obscene, which is said to depict a child, whether it is an actual person, animated or cartoon depiction, or an image of someone created through computer software or artificial intelligence, could "face constitutional challenges" under this legal precedent.
 He also said that the law allows for the "unconstitutional prosecution for possessing certain cartoons or animation."
-Marcel Green of Screenrant also stated that the law is "likely unconstitutional," citing the court's decision in this case, which struck down the Child Pornography Prevention Act.
+Marcel Green of Screen Rant also stated that the law is "likely unconstitutional", citing the court's decision in this case, which struck down the Child Pornography Prevention Act.

+AI generated materials

+In light of increased cases of using AI tools to generate harmful materials involved minors, many legal scholars are calling to reconsider Ashcroft in cases related to AI generated virtual child pornography.